MichailoZaichenko/student_hara_kiri/README.md

 ### ChatGPT Content Detection

-GPTGone provides a way for users to validate if a piece of text is written by humans or ChatGPT.
+Student hara-kiri provides a way for users to validate if a piece of text is written by humans or ChatGPT.
 The web app has 2 variations, “Essay” and “Short-Text”.

 <p align="center">
   <img src="./images/gptgone_variations.jpg" width="75%" alt="GPTGone Variations"/>